ryanhung919/x-men/README.md

-This is a Smart Task Management System created by XMEN for our client All-In-One.
+This is a Smart Task Management System created for our client All-In-One.

 It’s a Next.js application backed by Supabase (Postgres + Auth), styled with Tailwind, and deployed on Vercel.

-View our deployed website using Vercel -here-
+View our deployed website using Vercel [here](x-men-rosy.vercel.app)

 ## Prerequisites